ebkr/r2modmanPlus/flatpak/README.md

 - [`io.github.ebkr.r2modman`](./io.github.ebkr.r2modman) is a launch script that is used to run the r2modman binary inside of the Flatpak

-- [`generated-sources.json`](./generated-sources.json) is a list of the yarn dependencies, formatted so they can be fetched by yarn during build time
+- [`generated-sources.json`](./generated-sources.json) is a list of the pnpm dependencies, formatted so they can be fetched and used to populate the pnpm store during build time
     - This file shouldn't be committed to the repo
     - Flatpaks don't have network access while building, so the files are fetched before building starts
-    - This file is regenerated automatically when building locally, but a manual regeneration can be triggered via `yarn generate-node-sources`
+    - This file is regenerated automatically when building locally, but a manual regeneration can be triggered via `pnpm generate-node-sources`

 - [`generate-release-manifest.js`](./generate-release-manifest.js) is a small script to take the manifest that is in the git repo, and update the sources to pull from git instead of using the local file system
-    - This script does use the `yaml` package, which is already used by r2modman, but this means you need to have ran `yarn install` at least once
+    - This script does use the `yaml` package, which is already used by r2modman, but this means you need to have ran `pnpm install` at least once

 ## Building locally